seungyoonHan/pipeline/README.md

 # pipeline
 1. Data collection and initial processing
+This process contains image_converter and object3d_detecter.
+Each of them receives images from a fisheye cam and a lider and processes them for the first time.image_converters makes bbox and object3d_detecter makes groups of points.
+These data will be published and further used through the later process.

 1.1 image_converter
 image_converter node subscribes orginal img data from fisheye camera and publish inference results creating child thread.